 So, you guys, I am extremely excited about these Halloween cakes.

 I dare say that I can’t even right now.

 Because you see, I haven’t had this much fun with developing a recipe in a long time.
 And if I’m being honest?
 All that fun was probably because this recipe was so simple to put together and yet still looked so cool.

 I mean, just check out this video.
 If you’re on the hunt for a fun treat to serve at your next creepy party, these Halloween cakes are so totally it!

 This whole idea started when I bought a package of candy knives.
 And why did I buy candy knives, you might ask?
-Well, I was in the grocery store, spending way too long browsing the the Halloween display, and there they were: adorably teeny tiny knives made out of candy.
+Well, I was in the grocery store, spending way too long browsing the Halloween display, and there they were: adorably teeny tiny knives made out of candy.

 I think the better question here is why wouldn’t I buy candy knives.

 Anywho, the idea sort of developed from there.
 The package already had a picture of a knifed cupcake to give you an idea of what to do with these fun little knives, but all I could think about was this mini bundt cake pan I bought forever ago (because I simply “had” to have it) and had yet to ever use.